1. Do you have a design that can be protected with a design right?

 3. Has your design or a design similar to yours been shared publicly?

 To be certified, your design needs to be new and distinctive compared to other designs in the world.
-This means that your registered design cannot be certified if:
+This means that your registered design may not be able to be certified if:

 Consider checking what designs are already shared publicly before you apply.